 “Many reverse mortgage lenders will require certain documented proof from you, such as utility bills for a covered period, affidavits of ownership and other mailing evidence suggesting you’ve used the property as your primary residence for the previous year or longer,” says Vanslette.

 For a Home Equity Conversion Mortgage (HECM), there is a 12-month seasoning period that begins at the time of closing.

 “Each lender can add on additional seasoning requirements, which will be disclosed as part of the purchase contract,” says Zovistoski.

 As you prepare to apply for a mortgage, take the seasoning period time to shop around for interest rates and mortgage offers.
-Mortgage and refinance rates are significantly low, and even a small difference in your rate can have a considerable impact on how much you pay for your mortgage long-term.
+Mortgage and refinance rates have risen recently, so it’s more important than ever to find the best rate.
 Start by comparing mortgage rates from multiple lenders to find the best deal for you.